Kara Powell | Ecology, Behavior, and Evolution | Class of 2018

 As I was working for the Sierra Club, I continued to stay involved in several other sustainability organizations on campus.
 It is common for multiple groups to have similar interests and goals, and I was involved in trying to organize clubs into cooperative events and campaigns.
-The Inter-Sustainability Council at UCSD is a great resource for people involved in sustainability.
+The Inter-Sustainability Council at UC San Diego is a great resource for people involved in sustainability.
 I attended their meetings and was able to connect members from CALPIRG, who were running a “Save the Bees” campaign, to members of Roger’s Garden in Revelle College.
 Roger’s Garden needed help maintaining their native plant garden, and was hoping to develop it into an educational resource for people to learn more about drought-tolerant landscaping and native pollinator sanctuaries.
 Every week members from the Sierra Club, CALPIRG, and Roger’s would meet up and collaborate on this project.
 I enjoy staying involved with multiple clubs on campus so I can continue to meet new people and create collaborations like the Native Plant Garden at Roger’s.
 Working together is important for any movement, especially for sustainability.

-Could you talk about your work at the Ruth Bancroft Garden and how drought tolerant gardening practices are implemented?
+Could you talk about your work at the Ruth Bancroft Garden and how drought-tolerant gardening practices are implemented?

 I’ve been involved with sustainability since high school, when my part-time job was at the Ruth Bancroft Garden.
 Ruth Bancroft was a cacti and succulent enthusiast with a large amount of land.
 She created a beautiful collection of these plants and opened it to the public.
 The Garden uses the landscaping to teach visitors about the importance of water conservation and habitat protection.
 Frequent workshops are held that show participants how to turn their stereotypical, water-sucking, ecologically useless American lawn into a diverse array of drought-tolerant native plants that support wildlife and save on water bills.
 There are many ways to make your lawn more sustainable, especially by establishing native plants.
 Plants native to California are already adapted to a lack of water, and they are able to consume less water than grass and still be aesthetically pleasing.
 Native plants are also already a part of the local ecosystem, and they provide food and shelter for wildlife that typical lawn grass cannot.
 If the majority of suburban households replaced their lawns with drought-tolerant native landscaping, it would create a network of habitat fragments that could support populations of wildlife that provide us with useful services (such as crop pollination).
-The experience of working at the garden inspired me to learn more ways that I could make a difference and eventually led me to become an Ecology major at UCSD.
+The experience of working at the garden inspired me to learn more ways that I could make a difference and eventually led me to become an Ecology major at UC San Diego.

 What did you do while working at the San Diego Zoo Institute For Conservation Research and could you talk about the importance of conservation/ methods used to help endangered species?